nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![CommandUML](diagrams/CommandClassUML.png)

 How the Command class works:
-* Based on the architecture sequence diagram, the `Parser` class calls the `Validator` class to check if the inputs are valid
+* Based on the architecture sequence diagram, the `Parser` class calls the `Validator` class to check if the inputs are valid.
-* If it is valid, the `Command` subclass executes its method
+* If it is valid, the `Command` subclass executes its method.
-* The subclass is based on whether the user wants to access either the `Doctor`, `Patient`, `Medicine` or `Appointment` asset list class
+* The subclass is based on whether the user wants to access either the `Doctor`, `Patient`, `Medicine` or `Appointment` asset list class.
-* The input parameters determine which of the `Command` subclass is used
+* The input parameters determine which of the `Command` subclass is used.

 #### `Validator`